-Our journey commences this morning in the southern Chilean port city of Punta Arenas.
-We gather at a central location and transfer to the airport for the two-hour flight across the Drake Passage to Antarctica (this flight is included in the price of your voyage).
-Upon arrival at the King George Island, we embark our ship via zodiac.
-After settling in to our cabins and exploring our new surroundings, we meet our expedition team and fellow passengers.
-Excitement is in the air as we enjoy a welcome cocktail and our first meal.
-No doubt, everyone on board will be looking forward to the incredible adventure ahead.
-[D]
+Our journey begins this morning with a transfer to the airport for the two-hour flight across the Drake Passage to Antarctica (this flight is included in the price of your voyage).
+Upon arrival at King George Island, we embark our ship via Zodiac.
+After settling into our cabins and exploring our new surroundings, we meet our expedition team and fellow passengers.
+Excitement is in the air as we enjoy a welcome refreshment and set sail.
+No doubt, everyone will be looking forward to the adventure ahead.
+[B,D]

 Overnight we have navigated across the Bransfield Strait and wake to the towering peaks of the Antarctic continent laid out before us.
 For the next few days we have a varied itinerary exploring the Gerlache coastline.
-If ice conditions allow, we cruise through the Lemaire Channel and visit sites which may include Pleneau Island and the Penola Strait.
-To the south lies Petermann Island, home to a sizeable penguin rookery where both Adelie and Gentoo penguins nest side by side.
-A visit to an active science station nearby provides a fascinating insight into the important climate change research occurring in Antarctica.
-There's a fantastic walk on a nearby island and hope to make a full traverse across a snowy knoll from one side of the island to the other.
-The old British Antarctic Survey hut of Wordie House, begs for further investigation.Returning north, we pass the massive granite sentinels of Mount Scott and Mount Shackleton and may attempt a second transit of the Lemaire Channel.
 The landscape all along this section of the Antarctic coastline features heavily glaciated mountains permanently covered in ice and snow.
 Our activity program is in full swing by now.
-Each day we enjoy guided walks on shore, visits to wildlife colonies and Zodiac cruising among the ice with our expert guides providing insight and interpretation.
+Each day we enjoy guided walks on shore, visits to wildlife colonies and Zodiac cruising among the ice with our expert guides, providing insight and interpretation.
 Planned visits could include Paradise Harbour, Orne Harbour or Andvord Bay.
 Or a cruise through the Errera Channel to visit the penguin rookeries at Cuverville Island.
 Wilhelmina Bay is another favourite location and one where we frequently encounter pods of humpback whales feeding.
 It is somewhere along this stretch of coastline that we plan to spend a night on shore, camping in Antarctica.
-We have all the right gear and equipment and an expert team to make it happen - all you need is an adventurous spirit!
+We have all the right gear and equipment and an expert team to make it happen - allyou need is an adventurous spirit!
 If the weather is good and site characteristics suit our requirements, we will always go for it.
 Camping is included in the voyage price and there is no need to pre-book this activity.
 [B,L,D]

 While sailing north to the Falkland Islands our onboard polar experts will recap on our adventures in the Weddell Sea and prepare us for the days ahead.
 Much of our time is spent scanning the horizon in search of whales and other marine mammals.
 The spectacular pelagic seabirds including several albatross and petrel species, are our constant companions as they soar above the ship.
 Photographing these stunning birds in flight takes great patience and skill and our resident photography expert will show you the best techniques.
 Our educational program continues and our experts entertain us with interactive presentations and leading lively discussions.
 [B,L,D]